-In the context of their own profession, the professional should:
+In the context of their profession, the professional should:

-- maintain and develop their own professional expertise, through continuing professional development activities;
+- maintain and develop their professional expertise through continuing professional development activities;

-- acquire and maintain expertise needed to support team-wide patient-management policies;
+- acquire and maintain the expertise needed to support team-wide patient-management policies;

-- teach, train and support less experienced members of their own profession.
+- teach, train and support less experienced members of their profession.

 Knowledge and skills

-The most important knowledge for this capability is the core and expert professional knowledge expected for the grade.
+The essential knowledge for this capability is the core and expert professional knowledge expected for the grade.
 There are some other pieces of knowledge.